row-engineering/ai-narration/README.md

 - **Choose service:** Select "OpenAI" (currently the only option)
 - **Add API key:** Paste your OpenAI API key and save
 - **Select voice:** Choose from available voices
-- **Post content selector:** Default is `.entry-content` - change this if your theme uses different markup
+- **Post content selector:** Default is `main .entry-content` - change this if your theme uses different markup

 Click _Save Changes_.

 We recommend that you only enable _Auto-Generate on Publish_ after manually generating a test narration.

-The other settings should be self-explanatory but we will update this document with mroe specifics in time.
+### Additional Configuration

+- **Intro & outro text:** Custom text to be read at the beginning or end of each narration.
+Includes variables for the headline, author and publish date.
+- **Intro & outro MP3:** Paths to custom audio files to be played at the beginning or end of each narration.
+- **Player placement:** Specify where the player should be inserted, as counted by word-count, number of paragraphs, etc.
+- **Learn More link:** A link for an optional 'Learn More' link to appear in the player
+- **CDN:** Serve the audio files from your specified CDN

+### Eligibility Criteria

+You can customize certain criteria for posts to be eligible for AI narration.

+- **Post type**
+- **Tags:** Posts with any of the listed tags will be excluded
+- **Date:** Posts before the given date will be excluded
+- **Word Count:** Posts with fewer than the minimum or more than the maximum specified word counts will be excluded

 ### Requirements